The HobbitHouse Ilustrated Glossary of Woodworking terms

 drawbore tenon --- A technique for providing a little extra tightness to a mortise and tenon joint.
 It is a pinned tenon but with a slight offset so that the insertion of the pin forces the tenon just slightly more in one or two directions that the opposite directions and helps assure that the joint does not loosen over time.
 When using this technique, the hole in the tenon has to be drilled when it is NOT in the mortise so that it can be offset by a little.
 Too much offset can make it hard or even impossible to insert the pin, so this technique requires some care.

-drop leaf --- An extension section on a table top that uses a hinge (most commonly in a rule joint) to allow the extension to be vertical at the side of the table when not in use but horizontal when in use.
-A drop leaf can be achieved by just putting a hinge under a butt jointed leaf, but a rule joint looks much nicer.
+drop leaf --- An extension section on a table top that uses a hinged joint (most commonly in a rule joint) to allow the extension to be vertical at the side of the table (pointing towards the floor) when not in use but horizontal when in use.
+A drop leaf can be achieved by just face mounting a butt hinge on the bottom of table and the bottom of the butt jointed leaf, but a rule joint looks much nicer and is considered a more elegant look.
 Example:

 dry joint --- A joint that does not use any adhesive but rather is either a pressure fit or uses nails or screws.
 Sometimes the term is used to mean a knockdown joint, which of course doesn't use glue OR fasteners.
 The term is also applied a joint that WILL use glue and/or fasteners but which is at the moment just being fitted to make sure the wood edges meet accurately.